APN-Community/IETF108-Side-Meeting-APN/README.md

   •	Operators present their use cases to make clear that they have the Requirements on Application-awareness in their Networks

 3.1	 Service/Application aware [Daniel Bernier, Bell Canada] (5 mins)

 3.2	 CDN [Luis Murillo, Telefonica] (5 mins)

 3.3  MEC [Peng Liu, China Mobile] (5mins)

 3.4	 Game Acceleration [Shuai Zhang, China Unicom] (5 mins)

 4	APN Framework [Shuping Peng, Huawei] (5 mins)

-  •	Introduce APN Framework and the available Demo, Hackathon, INFOCOM, etc.
+  •	Introduce APN Framework, functional components, and requirements

 5	Acquisition, Encapsulation and Conveying of Application-related Information (30 mins)

 5.1	 Network Tokens [Yiannis Yiakoumis, Selfie Networks] (10mins)

 5.2  FAST [Tom Herbert, Intel] (10mins)

 5.3  APN6 [Xing Li, Tsinghua University] (10mins)

-6	Discussions & Clarifications – Collecting views from the IETF community (10 mins)
+6	Discussions & Clarifications [Shuping Peng, Huawei] – Collecting views from the IETF community (10 mins)

 6.1	 Whether it will bring privacy issue?
 If yes, how to overcome?

 6.2	 Whether it will bring security issue?
 If yes, how to overcome?

 7	Conclusion – the way forward.
 (5 mins)